rezaAdinepour/License-Plate-Recognition/README.md

 I used image processing algorithm for license plate recognition on images.

 ## requirements
-Run the following command in your Terminal to install the libraries required
+After clone the repository, run the following command in your Terminal to install the libraries required
 ```
 $ pip3 install -r requirements.txt
 ```